kavehmz/kube-for-the-dyslexic/README.md

 You can now use your cluster with:

 # Lets check the setup now.
 You can see what containers are running using the following command.
 # kind started one container named kind-control-plane.
-This will act a Kuberentes node for kind.
+This will act a Kubernetes node for kind.
 $ docker ps
 docker ps
 CONTAINER ID        IMAGE                  COMMAND                  CREATED              STATUS              PORTS                       NAMES